 Dental Emergency?
 We Can Help

 Our emergency dentists can provide treatment in cases of extreme pain, the malfunction or damage of an orthodontic appliance, or a traumatic mouth injury.
-Our Davie dentist, Plantation dentist, and Tamarac dentist offices specialize in emergency dental care for patients who require immediate medical attention.
+Our Davie, Plantation, and Tamarac offices specialize in emergency dental care for patients who require immediate medical attention.
 Call our office immediately if you experience severe pain or symptoms that require medical attention.

 You might be surprised to learn you can temporarily solve many problems yourself until you can get to our office.
 When working with your appliances, you need to know the names of their parts so you can identify what is broken or out of place.
 Better education and practice with your appliances will allow you to rectify issues yourself before spending additional time and costs on an office visit.
 Our team provides skilled and compassionate emergency dental care in cases needing immediate attention, including: